cysouw/diathesis/text/c03_prepositions.md

 ### --- [ ADJ > SBJ > Ø ] --- *Instrumentsubjektivierung* {.unnumbered}

+### [ Np | –N ] Intransitive conciliative {#sec:prepositions-intransitive-preposition-anticausative}

 A ~~conciliative~~ is a diathesis in which an instrument-like artefact is promoted to nominative subject.
 This instrument is an intermediate (Lat. *conciliator*, 'intermediary/mediator') that is used by an agent to reach a certain goal.

-### [ Np | –N ] Intransitive conciliative {#sec:prepositions-intransitive-preposition-anticausative}

-For these intransitive verbs a (non-governed) prepositional constituent alternates with a nominative subject [@next a,b].
+For intransitive verbs a (non-governed) prepositional constituent alternates with a nominative subject [@next a,b].

 ::: ex
 a.
 Er klappert mit der Tür.